Skip to content

 Nutrition That Actually Works (It’s Not Just “Eat Less”)

 You’ve probably heard the old advice: “Just eat less and move more.”
 But during perimenopause, that simplistic message can backfire.
-Extreme calorie restriction slows metabolism, increases cravings, and accelerates muscle loss — the last thing you want at this stage of life.
+Extreme calorie restriction slows metabolism, increases cravings, and accelerates muscle loss – the last thing you want at this stage of life.
+In this area it’s worth considering a dietitian with a menopause focus to help you create a holistic look at your nutrition needs.

 Instead, think nutrient strategy, not deprivation.